-1 a typographic error in [LSPP] has been corrected here.
+&lt;sup>2 a typographic error in [LSPP] has been corrected here.

-4.2 Security objectives for the TOE environment
+4.2 Security objectives for the operational environment

 The TOE is assumed to be complete and self-contained and, as such, not dependent upon any other products to perform properly.
 However, certain objectives with respect to the general operating environment must be met.
 The following are the non-IT security objectives: